 Jennifer was able to regularly contact her family via phone calls to give updates on her case.
 According to her parents, Jennifer complained that their hearings were always postponed.
 She was also regularly talking with her two children.

-Rajima told Rappler that even up to now, her children still do not understand what has happened to their mother.
-All they know is that she is unable to come home.
+Rajima told Rappler that even up to now, Jennifer’s children still did not understand what happened to their mother.
+All they know was that she was unable to come home.

 Jennifer told her parents that the UAE Court of Appeal’s decision on her case will be released soon.
 The family appealed to President Rodrigo Duterte to save her from death sentence.

 “Self-defense lamang po ang kanyang ginawa, ipinagtanggol lamang po ang kanyang sarili,” Rajima said.
 (It was only self-defense.
 She was just trying to defend herself.)

 Jennifer herself also sent an audio message, through Migrante, to Duterte.